Wknd@stv

 wknd@stv was a short-lived children's programming strand on Scottish television channel, STV.
 The block aired on Saturdays and Sundays, usually starting at 9:25 am (the first ever edition began at 9:55 am).
 It began on Saturday 17 January 2009 with a three-hour edition.
 The majority of editions were one to two hours in length.

+History

 The first series was originally scheduled to run for twelve weeks (to Sunday 12 April 2009), but STV subsequently decided to extend the run, which eventually ended on 21 June, just before the Scottish school summer holidays.
 A second series of wknd@stv began on Saturday 15 August 2009; this ran for six weeks, ending on 20 September 2009.